hamzaas/OMNeT-INET-SpineLeafResearch/README.md

 8. From the properties click on project references and make sure inetu is checked.

-Running the simulation.
+## Running the simulation.<a name ="running"></a>
-<p> You may run our simulation from inside the OMNeT++ GUI.
-Or
+<p> You may run our simulation from inside the OMNeT++ GUI or from command line. </p>

+Running from the GUI.

+1. First check the XHost_SpineLeaf.ini file and make sure that the correct line is uncommented to run in GUI.
+	- The path changes when running from command line to GUI.
-5. Click the button for the appropriate version of Eclipse you need.
+2. Click on the XHost_SpineLeaf.ini file and hit the OMNeT++ run button at the top of the editor.
-    - *Note:* If unsure, the "Eclipse IDE for Java Developers" will suffice for most cases.

-6. Click the large Install Button.<br/>
-    - *Note:* Choose a different installation path here if desired.
-You can also choose to uncheck "create start menu entry" or "create desktop shortcut" options if desired.

-7. Wait for the installation to finish.<br/>

-You may now use Eclipse however you wish.
-If you selected "create desktop shortcut" then you can find the Eclipse icon on your desktop which can be used to launch the application.
-Otherwise, you may have to open the path which you installed the application to and launch from there by opening "eclipse.exe".
+Running from the command line.

+1. First check the XHost_SpineLeaf.ini file and make sure that the correct line is uncommented to run in the command line.

+2. Now open the mingwen terminal and go to Spine-Leaf-ManualDCN directory.

+3. Run the command below.
+	- More information can be found about the OMNeT++ command line here: [OMNeT++ Manual #Section 360](https://doc.omnetpp.org/omnetpp4/manual/usman.html#sec360).

+The command line will prompt and ask you for the parameters of the network.
+Once the simulation has finished you can view the results inside of the OMNeT++ GUI.
+More information on OMNeT++'s data visualization tool can be found here: [OMNeT++ Manual #Section 401](https://doc.omnetpp.org/omnetpp4/manual/usman.html#sec401).

 ## FAQs<a name ="faq"></a>

- - How can I tell if I have Java installed?
-    - Open the command prompt (*Note:* This can be done by pressing  + R then running "cmd").
-    - Type "java -version" and press enter.
-    - If the returned message displays a version of Java such as 1.8.0_241 then Java is installed an configured.
+ - An error is recieved when attempting to run the program.
+    - Try cleaning and rebuilding the workspace.
+    - Make sure the XHost_SpineLeaf.ini file has the correct line commeted out.

  - How can I install plug-ins?
     - Open Eclipse.